autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/localization-mode/eagleye-guide.md

 # Using Eagleye with Autoware

 This page will show you how to set up [Eagleye](https://github.com/MapIV/eagleye) in order to use it with Autoware.
-For the details of the integration proposal, please refer to [this](https://github.com/orgs/autowarefoundation/discussions/3257) Discussion.
+For the details of the integration proposal, please refer to [this discussion](https://github.com/orgs/autowarefoundation/discussions/3257).

 ## What is Eagleye?

 Eagleye is an open-source GNSS/IMU-based localizer initially developed by [MAP IV.
 Inc](https://map4.jp/).
 It provides a cost-effective alternative to LiDAR and point cloud-based localization by using low-cost GNSS and IMU sensors to provide vehicle position, orientation, and altitude information.

 The users can choose between LiDAR and point cloud-based localization stacks or GNSS/IMU-based Eagleye localizer, depending on their specific needs and operating environment.

 ### Dependencies